jklasa/secure-delete/README.md

 # secure-delete

-Quick implementation of a secure delete tool that can have configurable overwrite methods, number of passes, and buffer sizes
+Quick implementation of a secure delete tool that can have configurable overwrite methods, numbers of passes, and buffer sizes